aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-manipulation/crop-psd-conversion-png/_index.md

 ---
 title: Cropping PSD Files when Converting to PNG in Aspose.PSD for .NET
-linktitle: Cropping PSD Files when Converting to PNG in Aspose.PSD for .NET
+linktitle: Cropping PSD Files when Converting to PNG
 second_title: Aspose.PSD .NET API
 description:
 type: docs